Isa Khan: Issue

 Khan's son, Musa Khan, took control of Sonargaon after his death.
-On 10 July 1610 Musa was dethroned by Mughal General Islam Khan Chisti.
+On 10 July 1610, Musa was dethroned by Mughal General Islam Khan Chisti.
 After that, the descendants of Isa left Sonargaon and settled in Jangalbari Fort.
 Masum Khan was the eldest son of Musa Khan.
-Masum served as the Mughal army General during the Hughly invasion in 1632.
+Masum served as the Mughal army general during the Hughly invasion in 1632.

 His eldest son was Monwar Khan.
 Monwar acted as the chief of the Bengal Zamindars' flotilla on the conquest of Chittagong in 1666.
-Monwar, leading naval ships armed with bronze 9,5 inches cannons, recovered Chittagong from the Portuguese.
+Monwar, leading naval ships armed with bronze 9.5 inches cannons, recovered Chittagong from the Portuguese.
 A village called Monwarbagh, in Bandar Upazila of Narayanganj District, was named after him.
 Haybat Khan, another grandson of Musa, established Haybatnagar (in present-day Kishoreganj district) and made it the centre of his land-lordship of seven parganas.

 James Wise (d.
-1886), a civil surgeon in Dhaka for 10 years, published a report on Baro-Bhuyans in Journal of the Asiatic Society of Bengal, Volume 43 in 1874.
+1886), a civil surgeon in Dhaka for 10 years, published a report on Baro-Bhuyans in Journal of the Asiatic Society of Bengal, volume 43, in 1874.
 He found information from the account of his meeting with the descendants of Isa in Jangalbari and Haybatnagar.
 He addressed Isa as the Zamindar of Khizirpur.
 The Haybatnagar family had possessed sanads sent by Shah Shuja in 1649 and another one from Shaista Khan in 1667.
 Subhan Dad Khan had been the head of the family in Jangalbari in 1874.
-The other descendant of Haybatnagar family, Ilah Nawaz Khan, had died in Calcutta in 1872.
+The other descendant of the Haybatnagar family, Ilah Nawaz Khan, had died in Calcutta in 1872.
 Other branches of the family had settled in Jafarabad, Baghalpur, Mymensingh, Harishpur (Tripura), Katrabo (Dhaka), and Barisal.
-The wealth, property and Zamindari was distributed amongst the descendants which is why they each lived in different parts of the country.
+The wealth, property, and zamindari were distributed amongst the descendants, which is why they each lived in different parts of the country.

 As of 2005, Dewan Amin Dau Khan, the 14th descendant of Isa has been living in Jangalbari Fort in Egarasindur village.
 The fort seemed to have a circular front and had 40 rooms.
 The fort was mostly destroyed during an earthquake in 1893.